Boulder-Cryogenic-Quantum-Testbed/scresonators/BCRTresfit/circuit_simulation_results/normalize/README.md

 Here, the percent error in Qi versus number of 3dB bandwidths used to normalize data at a Qi on the order of 10^4 shows that percent error becomes effectively negligible past 4 3dB bandwidths used.
 This is indicated by the rapid change in percent error between 3 and 4 bandwidths used.
 For this specific
-Qi, the reason for the rapid change is that the fitting parameters are getting stuck in a local minimum for DCM.
-This causes the Monte Carlo fit function to get better results and leads to a high percent error due to the nature of Monte Carlo fits.
+Qi, the reason for the rapid change is that the fitting parameters are no longer following a circle type shape due to normalization.

 ![alt text](https://raw.githubusercontent.com/Boulder-Cryogenic-Resonator-Testbed/measurement/master/BCRTresfit/circuit_simulation_results/normalize/R%3D1e8.png)